TwitterFacebookpinterest

 According to Roskosmos, the development work on the Mir orbital complex began in 1976 and involved 280 organizations with 20 different Soviet ministries.

-The Soviet sources reported that number of computers was increased from one aboard Salyut-7 to seven machines on Mir.
+The Soviet sources reported that a number of computers was increased from one aboard Salyut-7 to seven machines on Mir.

 The Mir's launch also marked the new approach to the informational policy in space.
 The launch of the first crew onboard Mir was announced in advance, the first case in the Soviet spaceflight, which did not involve foreign cosmonauts.